|

 - Lites

-Lites are the industrys
+Lites are the

-double-glazed for insulation.
+are double-glazed for insulation.

 - Low headroom

-If your garage ceiling
+If your garage

-is lower than normal, you may need special low-headroom track hardware
+ceiling is lower than normal, you may need special low-headroom track hardware

 accessories.